Herb Ritts: The Classical Gaze

 Ritts was born in Los Angeles in 1952, the son of a furniture-company executive, and grew up in the industry-adjacent, sun-saturated milieu of mid-century LA.
 He studied economics at Bard College in New York and returned to California with no formal photography training and a borrowed camera.

-The borrowed camera was a practical necessity: in 1978, his car broke down in the Mojave Desert while he was travelling with a friend named Richard Gere, who was not yet famous but was about to be.
-Ritts photographed Gere at a service station in the desert light — the images are beautiful, relaxed, completely without the self-consciousness that would later attend almost any image made of Richard Gere — and the photographs got published and his career was suddenly underway.
+The borrowed camera was a practical necessity.
+In 1978, his car broke down in the Mojave Desert while he was travelling with a friend named Richard Gere, who was not yet famous but was about to be.
+Ritts photographed Gere at a service station in the desert light — the images are beautiful, relaxed, completely without the self-consciousness that would later attend almost any image made of Richard Gere — and the photographs got published, and his career was suddenly underway.

 The accident of it — the broken-down car, the desert light, the friend who happened to be on his way to becoming a movie star — is its own kind of Californian origin story.